Researchers develop sentence rewriting technique to fool text classifiers

 A recent paper coauthored by MIT researchers highlights the problem of sentence-level attacks against text classifiers, in which an attacker alters a sentence to trigger misclassification while keeping the sentence’s literal meaning unchanged.

 Text classifiers are used in a range of applications, particularly document processing.
-Such systems allow companies to structure, normalize, and standardize business information like email, legal documents, web pages, and chat conversations.
+Such systems allow companies to structure, normalize, and standardize business information like email, legal documents, webpages, and chat conversations.
 Attacks on these classifiers could be disastrous in industries like home lending, which increasingly relies on AI to process the hundreds of pages associated with mortgages.

 Their framework — conditional BERT sampling (CBS) — feeds sentences from an AI language model to RewritingSampler, an instance of CBS that rewrites the sentences specifically to attack classifiers.
 In experiments, the researchers claim CBS and RewritingSampler achieve a better attack success rate than existing word-level methods.